mrsonne/hubit/examples/wall/README.md

 # Calculations for a wall

-In this example we consider a wall that consists of two segments as shown in a face view in the illustraton below.
-Segment dimensions not to scale.
+In this example we consider a wall that consists of two segments as shown in the illustraton below.

 ```
+Wall face view (not to scale)
      ________________
     |   segment 1   | 1.5 m
     | ______________|